jsalfity/task_decomposition/README.md

 ```py
 python scripts/run_open_door.py
 ```
+Check appropriate command line arguments for saving data.

 ## Analysis using GPT
-To run a call to GPT:
+To run a call to GPT, set the config in `analysis/gpt_query_config.yaml` and run
 ```py
 python analysis/query_GPT.py
 ```

 ## Comparison between GPT output and groundtruth data
-Not Yet Implemented
+See `analysis/compare_GPT_groundtruth.ipynb` to generate plots show in the report.